Alzheimer’s Disease

 What is Alzheimer’s disease?

-Alzheimer’s disease is a type of dementia.
-Dementia is a word that healthcare providers use to describe a wide range of symptoms linked to physical and functional changes in the brain.
-Dementia usually affects a person’s memory, thinking abilities, and behavior.
-These mental changes make it hard for a person who has dementia to care for themselves.
+Alzheimer Dementia is a type of dementia.
+Dementia is a condition that describes a wide range of symptoms.
+The symptoms are associated with physical and functional changes in the brain.
+Dementia usually affects a person’s memory, thinking abilities, and personality.
+In the later stages, a person who has dementia has difficulty caring for themselves.

 SYMPTOMS